 • Historical: The student will be able to demonstrate that he/she can make connections between the literary works read and the historic-political context in which they were written.

 • Linguistic: Language skills will be reinforced through lectures, discussions, essays, journals, and exams

 • Cultural: The students will be able to give evidence of their knowledge of Latin American and Spanish culture.
 This knowledge will foster in the students a new awareness and appreciation of values different from their own.
 The exposure to other cultures and ways of interpreting the world will also entail a new awareness of the students’ own culture.

-The class will work as a flip class.
-You will be responsible for reading the material ahead of time and completing the Cornell notes; in class, we will review the texts and answer questions about what you read.
+The class works as a flip class.
+Students are responsible for reading the material ahead of time and completing the Cornell notes; in class, we will review the texts and answer questions about the readings.